 - write accurate and meaningful reports and descriptions in formal written prose, and letters and notes in formal and informal language.

-- in the case of Japanese majors, read annotated texts in classical Japanese.
+- read annotated texts in classical Japanese.

 A solid grounding in the literature and culture of Japan involves: